IBM/Ansible-OpenShift-Provisioning/README.md

 ## Troubleshooting:
 If you encounter errors while running the main playbook, there are a few things you can do:
-* 1) Check your variables in env.yaml
+1) Double check your variables in env.yaml
-* 2) Inspect the task that failed by inspecting the task in roles/role_name/tasks_main.yaml
+2) Inspect the part that failed by opening roles/role_name/tasks/main.yaml
-* 3) Google the specific error message
+3) Google the specific error message
-* 3) Re-Run the role indivually with with [tags](#Tags)
+3) Re-Run the role indivually with [tags](#Tags)
-* 4) Teardown troublesome KVM guests with [teardown](#Teardown) scripts and start again with [tags](#Tags)
+4) Teardown troublesome KVM guests with [teardown](#Teardown) scripts and start again with [tags](#Tags).
+To start from the beginning, run "ansible-playbook teardown.yaml --ask-become-pass --tags full_teardown
-* 6) E-mail Jacob Emery at jacob.emery@ibm.com
+6) E-mail Jacob Emery at jacob.emery@ibm.com
+7) If it's a problem with an OpenShift verification step, first re-reun the role with [tags](#Tags).
+If that doesn't work, SSH into the bastion as root ("ssh root@bastion-ip-address-here") and then run,"export KUBECONFIG=/ocpinst/auth/kubeconfig" and then "oc whoami" and make sure it ouputs "system:admin".
+Then run the shell command from the role you would like to check on manually: i.e. 'oc get nodes', 'oc get co', etc.

 ## Teardown:
-* If you would like to teardown your VMs, first determine whether you would like to do a full, partial, or bootstrap teardown, specified below.
+* If you would like to teardown your VMs, first determine whether you would like to do a full or partial teardown, specified below.
-* Full: to teardown all the VMs running on your KVM host, run: "ansible-playbook teardown.yaml --ask-become-pass --tags full_teardown"
+* Full: To teardown all the VMs running on your KVM host, run: "ansible-playbook teardown.yaml --ask-become-pass --tags full_teardown".
+Start back again from the beginning by running "ansible-playbook main.yaml --ask-become-pass"
-* Partial: To teardown all the VMS except for the bastion, run: "ansible-playbook teardown.yaml --ask-become-pass --tags partial_teardown"
+* Partial: To teardown all the VMS except for the bastion, run: "ansible-playbook teardown.yaml --ask-become-pass --tags partial_teardown".
+To start the main.yaml playbook back from that point, run main.yaml with "--tags 'get_ocp,create_nodes,verification'"
-* Bootstrap: The bootstrap is not needed after OpenShift fully installs and will be automatically brough down in the process of running the main playbook.
-To easily tear it down, run: "ansible-playbook teardown.yaml --ask-become-pass --tags boot_teardown"
-* If you have provisioned more than the minimum number of nodes for your installation, add them to the respective list found in roles/teardown_vms/tasks/main.yaml.
-* Once you run the full teardown, to start the main.yaml playbook back from that point, run:
-  "run ansible-playbook main.yaml --ask-become-pass --tags "bastionvm,bastion,create_nodes"
-* Once you run the partial teardown, to start the main.yaml playbook back from that point, run main.yaml with "--tags 'getocp,create_nodes'"

 ## Tags
-If the process fails in error, you should be able to run the same shell command to start the process from the top.
-To be more selective with what parts of playbooks run, use tags.
-To determine what you part of a playbook or role you would like to run, open the file (either main.yaml or a role/tasks/main.yaml file) and look at the "tags: " section for a task and then use those tags when running the main playbook (examples below).
+* To be more selective with what parts of playbooks run, use tags.
+* This is especially helpful for troubleshooting.
+* To determine what you part of a playbook you would like to run, check the list below.
+Tags match their corresponding roles.
+There are also some tags like "bastion" that cover multiple roles.
+To see these tags, see the [main playbook](main.yaml).
 * Examples:
-* ansible-playbook main.yaml --ask-become-pass --tags getocp (for one tag), or
+* "ansible-playbook main.yaml --ask-become-pass --tags get_ocp" (for one tag), or
-* ansible-playbook main.yaml --ask-become-pass --tags 'bastion,get-ocp' (for multiple tags)
+* "ansible-playbook main.yaml --ask-become-pass --tags 'bastion,get_ocp'" (for multiple tags)

 List of Tags (in alphabetical order):
 * approve_certs = Tasks for approve_certs role
+* attach_subscription = Auto-attach Red Hat subscription role
 * bastion = Configuration of bastion
-* bastionvm = Creation of Bastion KVM guest
-* bootstrap = Creation of Boostrap KVM guest
-* boot_teardown = Use with teardown.yaml to bring down the bootstrap
 * check_nodes = Tasks for check_nodes role
 * check_dns = Check DNS resolution
+* check_ssh = Check SSH role
 * compute = Creation of the compute nodes
 * control = Creation of the control nodes
+* create_bastion = Creation of bastion KVM guest
+* create_bootstrap = Creation of boostrap KVM guest
 * create_nodes = Second set of KVM host's plays
 * dns = Configuration of DNS server on bastion
-* firewall = Configuration of firewall
 * full_teardown = Use with teardown.yaml to bring down all KVM guests
-* get-ocp = Prepare bastion for OCP
+* get_ocp = Prepare bastion for installing OpenShift
 * haproxy = Configuration of load balancer on bastion
 * httpd = Configuration of Apache server on bastion
-* ssh-keygen = SSH key configuration and testing
+* install_packages = Install and update packages
 * kvm_host = All KVM host tasks
 * kvm_prep = First set of KVM host's tasks
 * localhost = Tasks that apply to the local machine running Ansible
+* prep_kvm_guest = Get Red Hat CoreOS kernel and initramfs on host
 * partial_teardown = Use with teardown.yaml to bring down all VMs except bastion
-* pkg = Install and update packages
-* selinux = Tasks related to SELinux settings
+* set_selinux_permissive = Tasks related to SELinux settings
+* set_firewall = Configuration of firewall
 * setup = First set of setup tasks on the localhost
 * ssh = All SSH tasks
-* ssh-agent = Setting up SSH agent
+* ssh_agent = Setting up SSH agent
-* ssh-copy-id = Copying SSH key to target
+* ssh_copy_id = Copying SSH key to target
-* subscription = Attach Red Hat Subscription
+* ssh_key_gen = Ansible SSH keypair creation
+* ssh_ocp_key_gen = Generate SSH key pair for OpenShift on bastion
 * verification = All OpenShift cluster verification tasks
 * wait_for_bootstrap = Tasks for to wait_for_bootstrap role
 * wait_for_cluster_operators = Tasks for wait_for_cluster_operators